July 15, 2023

 Similarly, in the project involving the renovation of the Reichstag building in Berlin, 3D rendering helped visualize the addition of the modern glass dome to the historical parliament building.
 The resulting design was a harmonious blend of past and future, old and new, thanks to the visualizations enabled by 3D rendering.

 3D rendering technology is transforming the architectural sector and the way architects approach the challenge of merging historical and modern architectural elements.
-It enables architects to ensure history is not erased but preserved and enhanced, and modern needs are met aesthetically pleasing and respectfully.
+It enables architects to ensure history is not erased but preserved and enhanced, and modern needs are met aesthetically and respectfully.
 As we advance into the future, the role of 3D rendering in preserving history will only grow more critical.
-Architects should thus embrace and harness this technology's potential to create architectural designs that honor our past, serve the present, and look forward to the future.
+Architects should thus embrace and harness this technology's potential to create architectural designs that honour our past, serve the present, and look forward to the future.